The World's Finest Automatic Microphone Mixers

 The Model D-1 (discontinued) is identical in its Speech System function to the Model D. It is more economical because it omits the music systems.
 The control panel is simpler.
 The remote control connectors are optional on the D-1.
 The name "automatic mixing controller" was changed in the D-1 to "live mikes processor" after requests from some union control rooms, where the mixers wanted to use the Dugan process, but without the word "automatic" on it.

-The Model D-2 Automatic Mixing Controller - Article - Brochure
+Model D-2 Automatic Mixing Controller - Article - Manual

 The Model D-3 (discontinued) Automatic Mixing Controller is a companion to the D-2, offering all the same functions (except the analog link input) but with AES digital inputs and outputs.
 Inputs have integral sample-rate converters.
 Every possible digital synchronization option is provided.
 The D-3 processor uses the same control panel as the D-2.